INM-755 for the Treatment of Epidermolysis Bullosa

 INM-755 is a cannabinol topical cream under development for the treatment of epidermolysis bullosa.
 INM-755 cream for EB is the first, and currently the only, cannabinol formulation being tested in clinical trials as a therapeutic product.

-InMed’s INM-755 for epidermolysis bullosa (EB) has completed two Phase 1 clinical trials
+InMed’s INM-755 for epidermolysis bullosa (EB) is being studied in a Phase 2 clinical trial

 InMed has completed two Phase 1 studies of INM-755 (cannabinol) cream, including treatment on intact skin and treatment on wounded skin, both in healthy volunteers.